TyberiusPrime/pypipegraph2/docs/content/docs/reference/jobs/PlotJob/_index.md

 The calc_function is called with no arguments, and is expected to return a pandas.DataFrame or  a dict of such.

-Calculatinons might be cached ( in `cache/<output_filename>`), to speed up iteration when tuning the plot.
+Calculations might be cached ( in `cache/<output_filename>`), to speed up iteration when tuning the plot.

 Optionaly, a `<output_filename + '.tsv'>` file is created with the data used for the plot.
 (If calc returns a dictionary, they are concated into one file, with \# comments between the elements).

-The return value of this function is a named tuple (plot, cache, table) containing the three jobs created.
-(If cache_calc is False, cache will be None, if create_table is False, table will be None).
+The return value of this function is a named tuple (plot, cache, table) containing the three jobs created (If cache_calc is False, cache will be None, if create_table is False, table will be None; cache is a (CachedDataLoadingJob)[../cacheddataloadingjob], so use cache.calc to add dependencies to our calc function).